tutorgen/hpit_services/README.md

 HPIT uses a relational database (SQLite or PostgreSQL) for administrative purposes.
 This database manages, users, plugin authentication, tutor authentication, and plugin subscriptions.
-By default this database is configured as sqlite and stored on the filesystem in the server/db subdirectory under hpit.
-The models (tables) stored can be found in the server/models directory or by running sqlite and using the command '.tables'.
+By default this database is configured as SQLite and stored on the filesystem in the server/db subdirectory under HPIT.
+The models (tables) stored can be found in the server/models directory or by running SQLite and using the command '.tables'.

 The HPIT server uses a NoSQL MongoDB database to manage its messages and transactions.
 MongoDB uses a lazy creation policy, so the database and its collections are created only after elements are inserted,